airsplay/vokenization/README.md

 rm -rf VG_100K VG_100K_2
 cd ../../../
 ```
-If you already have Visual Genome image on disk.
+If you already have Visual Genome images on disk.
 Save them as
 ```
 data
 |-- vg